Top Banner

 Scientific and Natural Areas near Itasca Station

 State Scientific and Natural Areas (SNAs) are exceptional environments where Minnesota's biodiversity thrives, rare species are protected, and the state's unique natural features can be discovered and studied.
-Several SNAs are within close driving distance to the station, including the Itasca Wilderness Sanctuary, Iron Springs Bog and more.
-The designation of both of these areas as SNAs was thanks, in part, to efforts by researchers at the Itasca Station.
+Several SNAs are within close driving distance to the station.
+The designation of some of these areas as SNAs was thanks, in part, to efforts by researchers at the Itasca Station.

 The Itasca Wilderness Sanctuary is a 1600 acre SNA located along the western side of Lake Itasca and protects roughly two miles of undeveloped shoreline along the lake.
 A mosaic of eighteen native plant communities occupy the site, dominated by fire-dependent red pine – white pine forest communities.
 The SNA is accessible via the half-mile Lake Bohall footpath or the 1/4 mile Nicollet Creek path from Wilderness Drive, but most of the tract is protected and not open to general recreation.